Headache and neck pain relief for busy professionals in Melbourne CBD. We use evidence based treatments to get to the root cause

 - At the end of treatment certain tests will be repeated.
 This will determine your response to treatment.
 You will be shown specific exercises to help your recovery, and to reduce the likelihood of relapses.
 You will also receive specific dietary, lifestyle or occupational strategies.
 You may also be prescribed nutritional or herbal medicines specific to your circumstances.

 - It is likely that you will require a follow-up appointment.
 It is rare for a disorder to completely resolve with one treatment, especially chronic disorders.
 This will provide important information about how you have responded to treatment.
-It also helps identify any difficulties you may be experiencing with exercises and strategies.
-As your condition improves you will graduate to more advanced exercises and strategies.
+It also helps identify any difficulties you may be experiencing with exercises and the treatment plan.
+As your condition improves you will graduate to more advanced exercises and treatments.
 This is important for reducing the frequency, severity and duration of relapses.
 We aim to make you as self-sufficient as possible and not reliant upon treatments.
 Follow-up consultations are only recommended when necessary.
-Allow 20 minutes for follow-up appointments.
-Our receptionists will be able to make an appointment for you.
+Allow up to 20 minutes for follow-up appointments.
+Followup appointments cost $80.
+Longer followup appointments are available for complex or multiple conditions.
+Allow up to 40 minutes for a longer followup consultation.
+These longer appointments cost $140.
+Our receptionists will be able to make an appointment for you, or you can book online via our website.

 - Our professional relationship with you continues after you leave our clinic.
 You are encouraged to continue to ask any questions or raise any concerns at any time by calling, messaging or emailing our clinic.
 This is all part of our service to you.